 What’s the Fizz Free Whanau Challenge anyway?

 The Fizz Free Whanau Challenge is a month-long challenge to phase out the fizz and go without fizzy drinks throughout the month of February.
-The Challenge is a great way to make an improvement not only to your own hauora (health), but to the health of your whānau and whole community as it is inclusive of all cultures and ethnicities!
+The Challenge is a great way to make an improvement not only to your own hauora (health) but to the health of your whānau and the whole community.

 Why go Fizz Free?

 15% Māori and 30% Pasifika tamariki are obese, compared with 11% of the general population.
 In tamariki and rangatahi, each serving of sugary drink (including juices and flavoured milk) increases the risk of obesity by 60%.
 If we’re going to turn the tide on obesity and obesity-related health issues, we need to deal with the fizz.

 By going Fizz Free, you’ll feel benefits like improved energy and focus.
 You’ll also be able to feel great about supporting healthy initiatives in your community!

 What about beer and other alcohol?

 While carbonated water is a much better choice than sugary or artificially sweetened soft drinks like cola or lemonade, just make sure you check the label!
 Tonic water, club soda and flavoured sparkling waters can contain products such as sucralose, sugar, citric acid and added sodium, which can contribute to tooth decay.
 There is also some debate about the carbonation process itself, which makes water more acidic.
 Some experts say that this contributes to softening tooth enamel, and damaging your teeth, though some say that this is offset by your saliva.